Kentucky Field Trips for Homeschoolers

 Homeschoolers have the unique flexibility to pick up and head out on Kentucky day trips any time the urge strikes.
 To help you find the best field trip ideas in Kentucky, we’ve organized them by geographic region.
 Browse the list below and get your homeschoolers involved in choosing which ones you’ll visit first.
 You can even plan out each of your learning adventures on this printable Kentucky map from Time4Learning.
-Plus, as a bonus, we’ve even included a free download of Time4Learning lesson plans that might be the perfect supplement for each trip (grab yours at the end of this article)!
+Please make sure to contact each site before you plan your visit, as COVID-19 may have impacted their hours of operations.
+Plus, as a bonus, we’ve even included a free download of Time4Learning lesson tie-ins that might be the perfect supplement for each trip (grab yours at the end of this article)!

 Home education is not the same in every state.
 Make sure you’re getting the information you need to start homeschooling in The Bluegrass State.

 Kentucky Museum, Bowling Green – The Kentucky Museum is on the campus of Western Kentucky University.
 Docent-guided tours are available for students old enough to benefit from them.
 This would be a wonderful complement to a Kentucky state unit study as there is a heavy focus on local and state history.

 Owensboro Museum of Science and History, Owensboro – With museum admission only $5 per person, this budget-friendly destination should definitely be on your list.
 At this location, you can tie in lessons on speed and velocity, coal mining, and even how state government works.